Duties on the Homestead: Daily, Weekly, Monthly, Yearly

 - Twice a year I also scrub the rabbit’s hutch down.
 They need a clean place to sleep, too.

 - Remember fertilizing your trees!
-Most of my trees require fertilizing a couple times a year, some of them yearly.
+Most of my trees require fertilizing a couple of times a year, some of them yearly.

 - Once or twice a year I clean my gardening tools or any other tool I own.
 In the summer I oil up my tools because it gets so humid that everything rusts.
 Oh, Florida.